-"The Harwell Campus is an existing and well established development within the North Wessex Downs AONB (present before the AONB was set up in 1972).
-The Campus is of international importance and national economic significance as a world-class centre for science, technology and innovation, and is home to the European Space Agency).
-It is estimated that at least 5,400 net additional jobs will be created at the campus."
+"Harwell Campus is an existing and well established development within the North Wessex Downs AONB.
+The Campus is of international importance and national economic significance as a world-class centre for science, technology and innovation, and is home to the European Space Agency.
+It is estimated that at least 5,400 net additional jobs will be created at the campus.